-Earlier work regarding asymptotic stability has concentrated the concepts of detailed and complex balancing \cite{horn72}.
-It was shown afterwards that mass-action networks which satisfy the graphical condition of being weakly reversible with deficiency zero are complex-balanced \cite{feinberg95}.
-Therefore, for this class of networks there exists a unique equilibrium in the interior of each class which is locally asymptotically stable.
-This theorem is remarkable since asymptotic stability was established independently of the constants involved.
+Earlier work regarding asymptotic stability has concentrated on the concepts of detailed and complex balancing \cite{horn72}.
+It was shown afterwards that Mass-Action networks, which satisfy the graphical condition of being weakly reversible with deficiency zero, are complex-balanced \cite{feinberg95}.
+Therefore, there exists a unique equilibrium in the interior of each class which is locally asymptotically stable for complex-balanced networks.
+This theorem is remarkable since asymptotic stability was established independently of the kinetic constants involved.
 It was shown later that if there are no equilibria on the boundary of the class, then global asymptotic stability of the interior equilibrium holds \cite{sontag01}.
-However, the question of global asymptotic stability remains open in general.
+However, the question of global asymptotic stability for complex-balanced CRNs remains open in general.

 The subclass of unimolecular CRNs that have a compartmental matrix can be shown to be stable \cite{maeda78}.
 Another approach is based on the notion of monotone systems \cite{angeli10}.
 Once monotonicity is established, convergence theorems for monotone systems can be applied.